Electric charge

 Electric charge (symbol q, sometimes Q) is a physical property of matter that causes it to experience a force when placed in an electromagnetic field.
 Electric charge can be positive or negative.
 Like charges repel each other and unlike charges attract each other.
 An object with no net charge is referred to as electrically neutral.
 Early knowledge of how charged substances interact is now called classical electrodynamics, and is still accurate for problems that do not require consideration of quantum effects.

 In an isolated system, the total charge stays the same - the amount of positive charge minus the amount of negative charge does not change over time.
-Electric charge is carried by subatomic particles.
+Electric charge carriers include subatomic particles.
 In ordinary matter, negative charge is carried by electrons, and positive charge is carried by the protons in the nuclei of atoms.
 If there are more electrons than protons in a piece of matter, it will have a negative charge, if there are fewer it will have a positive charge, and if there are equal numbers it will be neutral.

 Charge is quantized: it comes in integer multiples of individual small units called the elementary charge, e, about which is the smallest charge that can exist freely.
 Particles called quarks have smaller charges, multiples of 1/3e, but they are found only combined in particles that have a charge that is an integer multiple of e.
 In the Standard Model, charge is an absolutely conserved quantum number.
 The proton has a charge of +e, and the electron has a charge of −e.
 Today, a negative charge is defined as the charge carried by an electron and a positive charge is that carried by a proton.
 Before these particles were discovered, a positive charge was defined by Benjamin Franklin as the charge acquired by a glass rod when it is rubbed with a silk cloth.

 Electric charges produce electric fields.
 A moving charge also produces a magnetic field.
 The interaction of electric charges with an electromagnetic field (a combination of an electric and a magnetic field) is the source of the electromagnetic (or Lorentz) force, which is one of the four fundamental interactions in physics.
 The study of photon-mediated interactions among charged particles is called quantum electrodynamics.

 The SI derived unit of electric charge is the coulomb (C) named after French physicist Charles-Augustin de Coulomb.
 In electrical engineering it is also common to use the ampere-hour (A⋅h).
 In physics and chemistry it is common to use the elementary charge (e) as a unit.
 Chemistry also uses the Faraday constant, which is the charge of one mole of elementary charges.